 Daryl explained to him that children with intellectual disabilities can sometimes fall through the cracks with these presentations because there isn’t a clear medical cause for their presentation, but equally it isn’t necessarily a clear mental health condition.
 As such the management and admission process is complicated.

 Team KIDS have committed to fundraising for the Improved Support for Autism and Intellectual Disability project.
 The centrepiece of this project will be a specialised Clinical Nurse Consultant in the General Medicine Department.

 “Our money is going directly towards funding a Clinical Nurse Consultant who will be responsible for coordinating care and communication between clinical teams during the acute admission for these kids as well as the follow up within the community after they leave the doors of the hospital, to ensure they are better supported.
 Being the son of a nurse, I recognise the significance of the contribution they play in healthcare, often being the link between families and the hospital ecosystem,” said Patrick.

-With a mission of raising $125,000 for the project, Patrick has brought together friends from the defence force, healthcare and the community to pair their interests in extreme racing with giving back.
+With a mission of raising $125,000 for the project, Patrick has brought together friends from across his community, including in the health carespace, to pair their interests in extreme racing with giving back.

 “Despite busy schedules, not to mention restrictions creating an extra hurdle to training, every one of these people have worked hard to contribute to Team KIDS to ensure its success,” said Patrick.

 The team have entered in the elite sprint category of the Spartan Race, which involves a five-kilometre sprint with 20 obstacles along the way.
 The elite heat means they will be competing against the fittest athletes.

 “In addition to this we will be running the race in 10kg weight vests, which was not a race requirement but something we chose to do as a symbol of the hardship faced by the children we are raising money for.”